Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 However, some time since 2008, the boardwalk has been dismantled after falling into disrepair.
 The apparent reason: the owner of the land it crossed was afraid of getting sued by someone who hurt themselves using it.
 How that fits with Stone’s above comment, I am not sure!
 Googling “Rainbow Camp Bass Creek” turns up no information!
 There is a Rainbow Camp on the French River, but it is near Noelville on the North Channel on the east side of Highway 69.
 The Bass Creek property has likely been turned into a private cottage.

-I was surprised to see the boardwalk recommended as part of a route in Kevin Callan’s recent (May 3, 2017) article at the Explore website – 6 Northeastern Ontario Paddle Trips to Get Stoked On.
-In the section on The French River, he gives canoe trippers some outdated-by-a decade information.
+I was surprised to see the boardwalk recommended as part of a route in Kevin Callan’s recent (May 3, 2017) article on the Explore website – 6 Northeastern Ontario Paddle Trips to Get Stoked On.
+In the section on The French River, he gives canoe trippers some outdated-by-a-decade information.
 Of the Bass Creek Tramway, he writes –

 The return trip to the access at Hartley Bay Marina is by way of the Eastern Outlet and the Bass Creek Tramway.
 This 240-metre boardwalk, originally constructed of rails mounted on large timbers, was first established as a way for the lumber companies to move their mills off Georgian Bay and move them more inland.

 There is no boardwalk anymore.
 There is one easy portage at the south end and a lift-over at the north end!

-After our carry from the dock, we did the short paddle up the narrow lake to the second “portage”.
-On the official park map, it is marked as “10 meters”.
+After our carry from the dock, we did the short paddle up the narrow lake to the second “portage.”
+The official park map has it marked as “10 meters”.
 We found a shallow and narrow channel – and maybe the beginnings of a beaver dam! – that we pulled our way up.
 We may have stepped out of the canoe to move it along.
 According to locals, the higher water levels in 2017 – two feet higher – explain the missing mini-portage!